AARJAV-J/CY-Jacker/README.md

 - 👋 Hi, I’m @CY-Jacker
 - 👀 I’m interested in Ethical Hacking
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java,Bash and Python
 - 💞️ I’m looking to collaborate on new and intersting projects.
 - 📫 How to reach me?
 My mail arjavaragyajain@gmail.com